anissen/solitaire/tasks.md

     * Setup itch to use google analytics
 * Set a deterministic random seed per game
 * Put on Google Play beta program
+* More tweeting!
+* Settings: "Music off" does not work
 * Screenshots on Google Play: Use the images to explain how the game works and what's special about it
+* Should fade to clear color instead of white when switching state

 ===== Beta launch line =====